Andrew Vaughn Preview, Player Props: White Sox vs. Orioles

-The Chicago White Sox and Andrew Vaughn (.351 slugging percentage over his past 10 games, including one homer), take on starter Grayson Rodriguez and the Baltimore Orioles at Oriole Park at Camden Yards, Monday at 7:05 PM ET.
+The Chicago White Sox, including Andrew Vaughn (batting .286 in his past 10 games, with a home run, a walk and three RBI), battle starter Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 7:05 PM ET.

-In his last appearance, he had two hits (going 2-for-4 with an RBI) against the Athletics.
+He had a hitless showing in his previous game (0-for-1) against the Orioles.

 Andrew Vaughn Game Info & Props vs. the Orioles